Creating an Apache Kafka® cluster

 -

-Under Automatic increase of storage size, set the storage utilization thresholds that will trigger an increase in storage size when reached:
+Under Automatic increase of storage size, set the storage utilization thresholds that will trigger storage expansion when reached:

 - In the Increase size field, select one or both thresholds: